 The biological effects of esRNA in the recipient cells vary widely from novel protein synthesis through translation, enhanced enzymatic activity, regulation of gene expression including gene silencing, immune modulation including antigen and T cell activation, tissue regeneration, embryonic development and reproduction, drug resistance to tumor progression etc. (Isola & Chen, 2017, Han et al., 2023).
 There also exist many negative cellular effects on exposure to esRNA depending upon the molecular, cellular and micro-environmental profile of their cells of origin.
 This results in the implication of esRNA in a variety of pathological conditions and human diseases such as neuro-degeneration, cardiovascular disorders, cancers including chemo or drug resistance, diabetic kidney disease (DKD) and metabolic diseases, autoimmune, inflammatory and infectious diseases including in vivo bacterial infections etc. ( Aheget et al., 2020, Sohail et al., 2022, de la Torre Gomez et al., 2018).
 The esRNA due to their role as molecular messengers and regulators, in both physiological and pathological states, are gaining recognition of their potential as diagnostics and therapeutic tools for RNA based precision therapy.

 esRNA as biomarker for diagnostics and prognostics

+miRNAs

 The exosomes presence and stability in almost all body fluids i.e. blood, urine, semen, saliva, amniotic fluid, breast milk, cerebrospinal and ascetic fluid coupled with their disease specific esRNA expression profile enable them to be used as a noninvasive valuable tool for disease biomarkers ( de la Torre Gomez et al., 2018).
 The analysis of esRNA is done using various molecular techniques (q-RT-PCR, RNA-seq, digital drop PCR etc.) of transcriptomics.
 The esRNA which is the “fingerprints” or “signatures” of their donor or disease specific cells is analyzed to make out the patient diagnosis, prognosis, treatment effectiveness in various disorders and even identifying chemo-resistance in cancers ( Altevogt, 2011, Moni et al., 2025, Gorshkov et al., 2022).

 Studies have shown that exosomal micro-RNA, miR-1246, levels are increased in sera of colorectal cancer (CRC) patients as compared to healthy controls (Liu et al.,2025).
 Moreover, the elevated levels of miR-1246 correlate well with disease progression, metastasis and poor prognosis.
-This has raised miR-1246 prospects as diagnostic and prognostic biomarker for colorectal carcinoma. miR-1246 is even implicated in chemoresistance in CRC( Yang et al., 2023).
+This has raised miR-1246 prospects as diagnostic and prognostic biomarker for colorectal carcinoma. miR-1246 is even implicated in chemoresistance Yang et al., 2023).

 Furthermore, the miR-21 and miR-1246 are differentially more expressed in CD63 positive exosomes from 1) breast cancer cell lines mainly the estrogen-receptor-positive (luminal subtype) MCF7 & triple-negative (basal subtype) MDA-MB-231( Galardi et al., 2025, Hannafon et al., 2016); 2) in circulating plasma exosomes of human tumor bearing PDX mice ( patient- derived xenograft mice); and 3) patients with breast cancer ( Hannafon et al., 2016).
 It was also observed that the combination of plasma exosome miR-1246 and miR-21 is a better indicator of breast cancer than their individual levels (Panoutsopoulou et al., 2018).
 The increased serum levels of exosomal miR-373 are also observed to be associated with receptor-negative breast tumours making it as a good candidate for a blood-based biomarker.
 Since, the treatment regimen varies with each intrinsic subtypes and breast cancer stages, the identification of the corresponding miRNAs/lncRNAs expression profile is therefore, essential (Zhang et al., 2018).
 Presently, there, in fact, exist differential expression profiles of miRNAs/lncRNAs for each intrinsic subtypes and breast cancer stages (Søkilde et al., 2019).